Historic Nowra Bridge repurposing

 Background

-The future of the historic bridge has been the subject of extensive investigations.
-In late 2014 during the early planning stages of the Nowra Bridge project, community feedback was sought to inform a decision to retain, relocate or remove the bridge.
-The majority of submissions received indicated the bridge should be retained and a number of key themes emerged from suggestions on how the bridge could be used.
+Community feedback was sought in late 2014 to help decide whether to retain, relocate, or remove the bridge.
+Feedback received indicated a clear desire from the community to see the bridge retained, and several key themes emerged on how the bridge could be used.
 The submissions report from this consultation can be viewed in project documents.

-In 2018 a decision was made to retain the bridge and repurpose it as a dedicated pedestrian and cyclist path.
-This decision was based on the historical significance and heritage value of the bridge, while also taking into consideration the expected benefits and community feedback.
+In 2018 a decision was made to retain and repurpose the bridge as a dedicated pedestrian and cyclist path.
+This decision was based on the historical significance and heritage value of the bridge, while also considering the community’s wishes and the expected benefits to the area.

 Next steps